 🎥 YOUTUBE: Watch our free series Discover with MAVERICKS

-🤸🏻 ONLINE WORKSHOPS: Reconnect to your body and the environment by integrating "The MAVERICKS Way" training approach into your existing sports training.
-Join our online workshop, MAVERICK-ONE Movement Essentials , with Jessica Christensen, Academy Director
+🤸🏻 ONLINE WORKSHOPS: Reconnect to your body and the environment by integrating "The MAVERICKS Way" active lifestyle approach - explore our programs on our online academy.

 📚 LEADERSHIP COURSES: for sports and fitness coaches and activity leaders, our Leadership Program helps coaches develop the skills on nature reconnection, environmental stewardship and using your activity to improve health and fitness goals in your community.

-Looking forward to discovering "Your Way" of exploring the outdoors 🌳
+We look forward to seeing you discover "Your Way" of exploring the outdoors 🌳